cisagov/manage.get.gov/docs/developer/README.md

 2. In src/registrar/fixtures_users.py, add the desired email address to the `ADDITIONAL_ALLOWED_EMAILS` list.
 This route is suggested for product.

 Sandbox specific (wiped when the db is reset):
-3. Create a new record on the `AllowEmail` table with your email address.
+3. Create a new record on the `Allowed emails` table with your email address.
 This can be done through django admin.

 More detailed instructions regarding #3 can be found [here](https://docs.google.com/document/d/1ebIz4PcUuoiT7LlVy83EAyHAk_nWPEc99neMp4QjzDs).